 We analyzed each service based on the following factors to determine our final choices:

-- Ease of use: How difficult is it to learn the system?
-Will this lead to headaches for staff and clients, or will they be able to easily adapt to an intuitive, user-friendly format?
+Ease of use: How difficult is it to learn the system?
+Will this lead to headaches for staff and clients, or will they easily adapt to the intuitive, user-friendly format?

-- Features: This research looked at the many different features a video conference service could include.
+Features: This research looked at the many different features a video conference service could include.
 Does it allow multiple participants, or is it exclusively one-on-one?
-Can different applications and services be integrated into the system?
+Can different applications and services integrated with the system?
 Is it scalable?
 Can you share images and files with other participants?
 Is screen sharing available?
 Can it interoperate with other services?
-Those services with more options for the end user scored more highly in our review.
+Those services with more options for the end user fared better in our review.

-Video conferencing software allows team members to meet "face-to-face" with high definition audio and video feeds.
+Video conferencing software allows team members to meet "face to face" with high-definition audio and video feeds.
 As a result, the best video conferencing solutions make communicating with team members across the world an easy process.
-Team members will be able to better understand one another with access to the full spectrum of human communication, which includes non-verbal gestures and expressions.
+Team members can better understand one another with access to the full spectrum of human communication, which includes gestures and expressions.
 Clarity of purpose is key, and video conferencing software helps users express themselves more clearly to other participants.

-And it's not just face-to-face communication that is enabled by video conferencing software, but actual collaboration in real-time, with a variety of tools that can help team members brainstorm and hash out ideas together.
-Features like screen-sharing, whiteboarding and presenter swap all help contribute to an environment that breeds new ideas and solutions, rather than just discussion.
+It's not just face-to-face communication that is enabled by video conferencing software, but actual collaboration in real time, with a variety of tools that can help team members brainstorm and hash out ideas together.
+Features like screen sharing, whiteboarding and presenter swapping all contribute to an environment that breeds new ideas and solutions, rather than just discussion.
 For sessions that teams might need to refer back to, either to stay on track or to refine an idea, the best video conferencing solutions offer the ability to record and store both video and audio in high definition.

 The best video conferencing solutions boast strong analytics and reporting tools that can grant businesses insights into how effective the platforms are for their organization.
-Things like how many meetings were held, how long each one lasted, how many participants were on the call, and so on are easily displayed in many video conferencing software reporting sections.
-This helps teams dissect both their own collaboration strategy, as well as understand the value they're getting out of their video conferencing solutions.
+Things like how many meetings were held, how long each one lasted, and how many participants were on the call are easily displayed in many video conferencing software report sections.
+This helps teams dissect their own collaboration strategies, as well as understand the value they're getting out of their video conferencing solutions.

 Finally, video conferencing software often integrates with a variety of popular third-party applications that businesses have come to rely on.
-Among the most common integrations are apps like Salesforce, Microsoft Outlook and Google's G Suite.
-Some solutions will grant developers access to APIs in order to build out integrations with other third-party applications not automatically supported or proprietary software developed in house.
+Among the most common integrations are Salesforce, Microsoft Outlook and Google's G Suite.
+Some solutions grant developers access to APIs so they can build out integrations with third-party applications that are not automatically supported or proprietary software developed in-house.
 As a result, video conferencing software can be used with the full ecosystem of software solutions implemented by your business.

 Important Video Conferencing Features

-Video conferencing platforms are much more than just a tool to talk face-to-face over the internet, although they excel at connecting teams with high definition audio and video.
-They are also full-scale collaboration tools that come along with an arsenal of features to help you better engage with one another and develop ideas, right on the computer screen.
+Video conferencing platforms are much more than just a tool to talk face to face over the internet, although they excel at connecting teams with high-definition audio and video.
+They are also full-scale collaboration tools with an arsenal of features to help you better engage with one another and develop ideas right on the computer screen.

 When shopping around for a video conferencing solution, it's important to understand which features are included in which subscription plans.
-Sometimes, companies restrict the best features for higher level pricing tiers.
+Sometimes, companies restrict the best features to higher pricing tiers.
 Other companies offer full access to features at all pricing levels and restrict other things, like recording space and storage.
-Subscription models vary on a company-to-company basis, so be sure you know what features you absolutely need before you buy, and make sure the subscription you choose includes those features.
+Subscription models vary company to company, so be sure you know what features you absolutely need before you buy, and make sure the subscription you choose includes those features.

 Here are some of the most useful collaboration features we saw in video conferencing software we reviewed, and a brief description of what they do:

-- Private chat: Private group chat rooms allow users to converse while a presenter is speaking, without interrupting.
-In addition to a private group chat room, many video conferencing solutions also enable one-to-one private messaging.
+Private chat: Private group chatrooms allow users to converse while a presenter is speaking, without interrupting.
+In addition to a private group chatroom, many video conferencing solutions enable one-to-one private messaging.

-- Screen sharing: One of the most important collaboration features that video conferencing software has to offer is the ability for presenters to share their screens.
-Whether you need to walk colleagues through presentations and files, or you're training new employees or clients on how to use the system, the ability to share your screen – or even remotely command another user's screen – often comes in handy.
+Screen sharing: One of the most important collaboration features that video conferencing software offers is the ability for presenters to share their screens.
+Whether you need to walk colleagues through presentations and files or you're training new employees or clients on how to use the system, the ability to share your screen – or even remotely command another user's screen – often comes in handy.

 The video conference marketing is a growing one, as businesses of all sizes around the world continue to adopt digital technology and more people gain reliable internet access.
 According to Transparency Market Research, the global video conferencing market was worth more than $5 billion in 2016 and is expected to expand at a compound annual growth rate of 7.9 percent from 2018 through 2026 to eclipse $10 billion in total market value.
 For another perspective on the industry, Berkshire Hathaway's Business Wire valued the market size as slightly lower in 2017 at $4.98 billion, but anticipated a faster CAGR of 8.6 percent from 2017 through 2025.

 Video conference software is used by businesses large and small in a variety of industries.
-Some the main industry's adopting video conference software are healthcare enterprises, government agencies, and manufacturing companies.
+Some of the main industries adopting video conference software are healthcare enterprises, government agencies and manufacturing companies.

-Major vendors in the video conference industry include Adobe, Arkadin, Cisco, Logitech, Microsoft and others.
+Major vendors in the video conference industry include Adobe, Arkadin, Cisco, Logitech and Microsoft.
 The industry is largely shifting toward cloud-based solutions for video conference services, especially as globalization creates larger, more geographically dispersed companies.
 Video conferencing is a largely consolidated industry, according to Business Wire, with a handful of companies controlling more than 60 percent of the industry's total market revenue.